 I have to say I didn’t do this, but all over town, you will find stalls selling deep-fried tarantula, snakes and scorpions.
 Apparently, they taste great, I just couldn’t bring myself to put it in my mouth!

 We stayed at two accommodations in Siem Reap, one budget and one mid-range, but there are so many options to choose from.

-We loved Nikas House, a short walk from the centre with a great little pool.
-A double room starts from $19 USD (£14.50).
+Budget – Nikas House is a short walk from the centre with a great little pool.
+A double room starts from $19 USD / £14.50.

 Flying to Cambodia from the UK or Australia requires a stopover.
 (Stopping in Bangkok with Thai Airways, in Kuala Lumpur with Malaysia Airlines or Singapore with Singapore Airlines).
 We chose to fly into Ho Chi Minh City in Vietnam and travel to Phnom Penh by bus (around 8 hours), and then onto Siem Reap from there (internal flights between Siem Reap and Phnom Penh take around 45 minutes, a bus takes around 7 hours).
 We flew with Vietnam Airlines, who fly direct to Ho Chi Minh City from London and Sydney.

 Travelling to Cambodia?
-Check out our guide to Southern Cambodia here.
+Check out our other Cambodia guides here.